-The following table sets forth the beneficial ownership of the Company's Common Stock as of December 1, 2004, by (i) each person known by the Company to be the beneficial owner of more than five percent (5%) of the Company's Common Stock, (ii) by each director, (iii) by each of the executive officers named in the table under "Executive Compensation-Summary Compensation Table," and (iv) all directors and executive officers as a group.
-Except as otherwise indicated in the footnotes to the table, the persons and entities named in the table have sole voting and investment power with respect to all shares beneficially owned, subject to community property laws, where applicable.
-The address of each shareholder is 1118 East Green Street, Pasadena, CA 91106.
+The following table sets forth the beneficial ownership of the Company's Common Stock as of April 27, 2010, by (i) by each of the named executive officers named in the table under "Executive Compensation and Related Information," (ii) by each director, (iii) all current directors and executive officers as a group, and (iv) the sole holder of greater than 5% of our total shares outstanding known to us.
+The persons and entities named in the table have sole voting and investment power with respect to all shares beneficially owned, subject to community property laws, where applicable and the address of each stockholder is c/o Arrowhead Research Corporation, 201 South Lake Avenue, Suite 703, Pasadena, California 91101.